Greco-Buddhism: Greco-Buddhism in the West

+In 2022, American-Polish archeologists unearthed an Egyptian temple dedicated to the goddess Isis and god Serapis, containing a Buddha sculpture and Hindu gods; this find indicates Greco-Buddhist influence extending to the early Roman period.

 Buddhism and Christianity

-Although the philosophical systems of Buddhism and Christianity have evolved in rather different ways, the moral precepts advocated by Buddhism from the time of Ashoka through his edicts do have some similarities with the Christian moral precepts developed more than two centuries later: respect for life, respect for the weak, rejection of violence, pardon to sinners, tolerance.
+Although the philosophical systems of Buddhism and Christianity have evolved in rather different ways, the moral precepts advocated by Buddhism from the time of Ashoka through his edicts do have some similarities with the Christian moral precepts developed more than two centuries later.
+Similarities of the two religions include respect for life, respect for the weak, rejection of violence, pardon to sinners, and tolerance.

 One theory is that these similarities may indicate the propagation of Buddhist ideals into the Western World, with the Greeks acting as intermediaries and religious syncretists.

-The story of the birth of the Buddha was well known in the West, and possibly influenced the story of the birth of Jesus: Saint Jerome (4th century) mentions the birth of the Buddha, who he says "was born from the side of a virgin," and the influential early Christian church father Clement of Alexandria (died 215) mentioned Buddha (Βούττα) in his Stromata (Bk I, Ch XV).
+Saint Jerome (4th century AD) mentions the birth of the Buddha, who he says "was born from the side of a virgin," and the influential early Christian church father Clement of Alexandria (d.
+215) mentioned Buddha (Βούττα) in his Stromata (Bk I, Ch XV).
 The legend of Christian saints Barlaam and Josaphat draws on the life of the Buddha.